leon4rd/test/README.md

-## What do you call a careful wolf?
-Aware wolf.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.